privacypatterns/patterns/patterns/Location-granularity-(pattern).md

 [[File:Fire Eagle granularity.png]]

 Yahoo!
-Fire Eagle allows user to provide location information to applications using eight different "levels" of granularity in their [http://fireeagle.yahoo.net/developer/documentation/location hierarchy]:
+Fire Eagle allows user to provide location information to applications using eight different "levels" of granularity in their [hierarchy](http://fireeagle.yahoo.net/developer/documentation/location):

 * No information
 * As precise as possible
 * Postal code